omkathale1998/Super_store_Sales_analysis/README.md

 - High discounts often led to losses, showing that over-discounting is not sustainable.

 # 💡 Recommendations
--Reconsider discount policies, especially in states or categories where they reduce profits.
+- Reconsider discount policies, especially in states or categories where they reduce profits.
--Promote and invest more in Technology products due to their high profitability.
+- Promote and invest more in Technology products due to their high profitability.
--Focus on strengthening performance in high-profit regions like the West and East.
+- Focus on strengthening performance in high-profit regions like the West and East.
--Analyze loss-making states like Texas in more detail to improve operations.
+- Analyze loss-making states like Texas in more detail to improve operations.
--Use time-based trends (monthly and yearly) for better planning in inventory and sales strategy.
+- Use time-based trends (monthly and yearly) for better planning in inventory and sales strategy.